 The method that is used in this research is qualitative.
 Data collection in this study was carried out through literature studies from various secondary sources.
 The source is taken not only from the main literature review but also data taken from various organizations such as World Health Organization (WHO), United Nations International Children's Emergency Fund (UNICEF), NGOs that have reported and focused on FGM/C, and media (newspaper, news, etc).
-While the data might not be taken directly by the writer, to ensure the quality control of data, but not limited only for explanation, the researcher use data and understanding with the current issue.
+While the data might not be taken directly by the writer, to ensure the quality control of data, but not limited only for explanation, the researcher use data compilation that fits with the criteria of the topic to ensure the most relevant data and understanding with the current issue.